Three-body resonances in the $\varphi^4$ theory: Quantization Conditions

 \subsection{Finite-Volume Unitarity approach}

-The FVU approach can be derived from the unitarity relations for the three-to-three body scattering amplitude.
+The FVU approach is based on the unitarity relations for the three-to-three body scattering amplitude.
 Hereby, the bookkeeping of various configurations of three particles, going on-shell, is simplified by utilizing the so-called isobar-spectator language~\cite{Mai:2017vot}.
-The isobar is simply an intermediate auxiliary field, which in particular can also describe a system of two repulsively interacting particles~\cite{Mai:2018djl,Culver:2019vvu,Alexandru:2020xqf}.
+The isobar can be thought of as an intermediate auxiliary field which, in particular, can also describe a system of two repulsively interacting particles~\cite{Mai:2018djl, Culver:2019vvu, Alexandru:2020xqf}.
+The notion of an isobar is closely related to the particle pair in the RFT approach -- namely, a full propagator of an isobar coincides with the two-particle Green function in a particular partial-wave channel.
 Using this amplitude and employing constraints on intermediate momenta due to the (periodic) boundary conditions on the lattice, this approach yields the FVU three-body quantization condition.
 In the c.m. frame, it is algebraically identical to the Lorentz-invariant NREFT quantization condition as mentioned before, and hence, if needed, one could use the same procedure to transform the equation to the moving frames.
 In this paper, however, we work explicitly in the c.m. frame and the need for such a transformation does not arise.
-Alternatively, one might consider the ``relativization'' of the $B$-term along the lines of Eq.~\eqref{eq:eqsRFT} and setting a cutoff low enough to ensure that no spurious energy levels emerge in the spectrum.
+Alternatively, one might consider the ``relativization'' of the one-particle exchange term similar to the last line in Eq.~\eqref{eq:eqsRFT} and setting a cutoff low enough to ensure that no spurious energy levels emerge in the spectrum.

 For the present case with only $S$-wave interactions the FVU three-body quantization condition reduces to

 Explicitly, the above matrices in the space of spectator momenta are defined as